strategicdata/pmhc-mds-spec/doc/include/definitions.rst

 :Data type: integer
 :Notes:
   The value of the score at this collection occasion.
+Individual item scores will be required, final specifications for the individual measures will be released shortly.

 ----------